-Kaporos is a ritual that takes place in the days leading up to Yom Kippur, the holiday of atonement after the Jewish New Year, which generally falls in September.
+Kaporos is a ritual that takes place in the days leading up to Yom Kippur, the holiday of atonement after the Jewish New Year, which generally falls in September-October.
 During kaporos, a chicken is swung over a participant’s head three times while a prayer is said.
 The chicken is supposed to absorb the sins of the participant, and then the bird’s throat is slit.
 Chickens are often held painfully by their wings while being swung.

 The ritual of kaporos is not discussed in the Torah or the Talmud.
 In the ninth century, a handful of Jewish scholars claimed that since the Hebrew word gever means both “man” and “rooster,” punishment of the bird could be substituted for that of a human.

 Practitioners of kaporos often claim that the chickens killed in the event are donated to charity as food, but this is usually not the case, with birds’ bodies strewn about the streets or tossed in piles of trash.